AppImage/AppImageKit/README.md

   -v, --verbose               Produce verbose output
 ```

-`appimagetool` uses an experimental next-generation AppImage format based on squashfs and embeds an experimental runtime for it.
-If you want to use this squashfs-based runtime manually, you can:
+If you want to generate an AppImage manually, you can:

 ```
 mksquashfs Your.AppDir Your.squashfs -root-owned -noappend
-dd if=Your.squashfs of=Your.AppImage bs=1024 seek=128
-dd conv=notrunc if=runtime of=Your.AppImage
+cat runtime >> Your.AppImage
+cat Your.squashfs >> Your.AppImage
 chmod a+x Your.AppImage
 ```